healthyregions/oeps/metadata/Opioid_Outcomes.md

 The opioid prescriptions rate data for 2020 for all U.S. counties were obtained from the “[CDC’s National Center for Injury Prevention and Control](https://www.cdc.gov/drugoverdose/rxrate-maps/index.html)”.
 CDC derived the data from the IQVIA Transactional Data Warehouse to obtain the number of opioid prescriptions dispensed in the U.S. via retail.
 Please see the full CDC report for more details.

+County-level MOUD access data was obtained from the U.S. Substance Abuse and Mental Health Services Administration (SAMHSA) [Opioid Treatment Program (OTP) Directory](https://dpt2.samhsa.gov/treatment/directory.aspx).
+Full details on this variable can be found in forthcoming updates to metadata/Access_MOUDS.md.

 For the **state** dataset, the three indicators are overdose mortality rate during 2014-2020, opioid prescription rate in 2020, and pain reliever misuse prevalence during 2019-2020.

 *From HepVu:* State-specific data for overdose mortality rates were obtained from the CDC injury center and the NVSS.
 Deaths were classified using the International Classification of Diseases, Tenth Revision.
 Drug overdose deaths were identified using underlying cause-of-death codes X40–X44, X60–X64, X85, or Y10–Y14.
 Rates are age-adjusted using the 2000 U.S. standard population, except for age-specific crude rates.
 All rates are per 100,000 population.